-Mount Hakkoda (1,266.5m above sea level) in Aomori Prefecture is a popular backcountry skiing spot beloved by many.
+Mount Hakkoda (elevation 1,266.5m) in Aomori Prefecture is a popular spot for backcountry skiing and is enjoyed by many.

-When you climb Mount Hakkoda, you'll see a beautiful, solitary peak towering to the west.
+When you climb Mount Hakkoda, you can see a large, beautifully shaped isolated peak to the west.

-That's Mount Iwaki.
-At 1,625m above sea level, it's the highest peak in the prefecture.
-Along with Mount Hakkoda, it's one of Aomori's most iconic mountains.
+That is Mount Iwaki.
+At 1,625m, it is the highest peak in the prefecture.
+Along with Mount Hakkoda, it is one of Aomori Prefecture's most representative mountains.

-Mount Iwaki, the prefecture's representative mountain range, is a mountain range that doesn't often appear on the public stage, in contrast to Mount Hakkoda, which frequently appears in the media.
-However, when you actually ski down it, you'll find that it's a mountain with steep and mellow slopes spread out everywhere, which is a delight for skiers and snowboarders like us.
+Mount Iwaki, a representative mountain of Akita Prefecture, is a mountain range that doesn't often appear in the media, in contrast to Mount Hakkoda.
+However, when you actually ski or snowboard on it, you'll find that it's a mountain with steep and mellow slopes everywhere that are irresistible to us skiers and snowboarders.

 [1 DAY TOUR -Mount Iwaki-]